ntd284/Vnstock-pipeline/README.md

 - **Scheduler:** Between 8AM - 4PM.

 - **Task:** Users is possible to select their preferred stock codes for monitoring.
-This module continually updates the stock indices every hour during trading hours and publishes them to Cloud Pub/Sub.
-Upon new data being published on Cloud Pub/Sub, it triggers the system to read and incorporate the fresh information into Bigquery for seamless integration of real-time data updates.
+This module continually updates the stock indices every hour during trading hours and publishes them to `Cloud Pub/Sub`.
+Upon new data being published on `Cloud Pub/Sub`, it triggers the system to read and incorporate the fresh information into `Bigquery` for seamless integration of real-time data updates.

-**Cloud function log:** check and trigger when pubsub received sucessfully data from vm.
+**Cloud function log:** check and trigger when `Cloud pubsub` received sucessfully data from vm.

 ![Alt text](image/Cloud-function-log.png)